LabConnect-RCOS/LabConnect-Backend/docs/database_docs/phase1_sunny.md

 * key: contact link

 --------
-These entities will likely not receive a table representation (due to being eliminated after normalization).
+Initially, these entities were likely not going to receive a table representation (due to being eliminated after normalization).
 They feel like merely formalities.
-But these entities will still be included in the diagram.
+These entities are still be included in the diagram.

+But upon closer examination, there is more nuance.
+The Third Normal Form decomposition would mean that many of these entities do not need a relational representation.
+But under Boyce-Codd Normal Form decomposition, those entities will need relations to represent them.
+Also, even under 3NF decomposition, at least 1 entity still needs representation: the course entity.
+The relationship recommends_courses alone will not be suffice because it wouldn't have course_name attribute seen in course relation...

+I'm also leaning towards keeping the BCNF.
+The cost would be having to store these tables.
+But you know what they say about memory: just buy more hard disks lmao.

+These entites will be represented in the relational model.
+Also, in any case, they're going to be part of the ER Diagram.

 Database stores courses:
 * course_code: a code for the course. (i.e. CSCI 4380) This is the key.